sacarr91/tutorHub/public/README.md

 ## Key Features

 - Guest Search: Explore our extensive database of musicians without needing to register.
-- User and Tutor Accounts: Users or Tutors can register and log in to customize your profile and enhance your experience.
+- User and Tutor Accounts: Users or Tutors can register and log in to customize their profiles to enhance their experience.
 - Musician Profiles: Musicians can register and log in to expand their clientele and connect with eager students.
-- Musicians display on cards after users makes a selection
+- Tutor cards: musicians are displayed on cards with selectable tabs that allow users to browse and add reviews in addition to the performer's basic information and contact details.
-- Musicians can be filtered by certification, instrument, teaching specialty, and location
+- Tutor cards page: Tutors search can be filtered by certification, instrument, teaching specialty, and location
 - Image carousel that you can scroll through to view random musicians
+- Developers page: Shares brief details about the creators
+- Registration/login modal: When you click register or login a modal pops up with either a registration or login form.
+- Custom footer and transparent TutorHub logo

 - [TutorHub Render Link](https://tutorhub-spk8.onrender.com/)